-From iconic landmarks like the Space Needle to the historical events of Mount St. Helens to being home of the most glaciers in the continental US, there are plenty of reasons what you should plan your next vacation to Washington.
+From iconic landmarks like the Space Needle to the historical events of Mount St. Helens to being home of the most glaciers in the continental US, there are plenty of reasons why you should plan your next vacation to the beautiful Washington State.

 The Pacific Northwest is associated with thick forests, majestic waterfalls, and towering mountain ranges.
 You can experience this and more on a trip to Olympic National Park.

 The park is a truly impressive feat of nature.
 It encompasses almost a million acres and several ecosystems.
 One of the most popular attractions, Mt.
 Olympus, is home to some of the best hiking and backpacking trails in the state.

 Visitors can also venture through Hoh Rainforest and its massive 500-year-old trees.
 Looking for the beach?
 Try Kalaloch Beach along the Pacific coastline.
 Olympic National Park also has famous waterfalls, including the 90-foot Marymere Falls.